st-lu/StackOverflowLite/README.md

 - In this background task, our endpoint hosting the NLP model is called to analyze the user text input and waits for the result of this analysis.
 - Based on the response from the server, the user is notified via email whether their post has been accepted or rejected.

+The usage of this pattern can be spotted here: https://github.com/st-lu/StackOverflowLite/blob/7dedc11633ffe51589c6a9f725f970e735bf8f5c/StackOverflowLiteSolution/Services/QuestionService.cs#L115

 ---